Nervous System Disorders

 Parkinson disease is a motor system disorder that causes trembling, stiffness and trouble moving.

-Neurological rehabilitation is a physician-supervised program designed for people with diseases, trauma, or disorders of the nervous system.
-Neurological rehabilitation can often improve function, reduce symptoms, and improve the well-being of the patient.
+Neurological rehabilitation (rehab) helps people with diseases, injury, or disorders of the nervous system.
+It can often increase function, ease symptoms, and improve a person's well-being.

 Septicemia is the clinical name for blood poisoning by bacteria.
 It is a medical emergency and needs urgent medical treatment.